alban-read/forth/README.md

 To make any changes to the FORTH you just edit the FKERNEL and other files, especially WINDOWS

-This app has made its way from the Archimedes to RISC PC IYONIX and finally the PI400 by repeatedly doing the above, making small changes along the way.
+This app has made its way from the Archimedes to RISC PC IYONIX and finally the PI400 by repeatedly doing the above, making very small changes along the way.

 ## Fun things